 Moles are usually harmless.
 They may contain hairs or become raised or wrinkled.
-Talk to your doctor about any change in the color or size of a mole, or if itching, pain, bleeding or inflammation ...
+Talk to your doctor about any change in the color or size of a mole or if itching, pain, bleeding or inflammation ...

 The first sign of melanoma is often a mole that changes size, shape or color.
 This melanoma shows color variations and an irregular border, both of which are melanoma warning signs. ...

 Melanoma occurs when something goes awry in the melanin-producing cells (melanocytes) that give color to your skin.
-Normally, skin cells develop in a controlled and orderly way — healthy new cells push older cells toward your skin's surface, where they die and eventually are sloughed off.
+Normally, skin cells develop in a controlled and orderly way — healthy new cells push older cells toward your skin's surface, where they die and eventually fall off.
 But when some cells develop DNA damage, new cells may begin to grow out of control and can eventually form a mass of cancerous cells.